mbraceproject/MBrace.StarterKit/aws/README.md

 * `AccessKey` and `SecretKey`: Credentials key pair corresponding to your user.
 User must have full access to S3, DynamoDB and SQS.

-The above information uniquely identifies yours cluster, so make sure that all workers/clients are providing the same configuration.
+The above information uniquely identifies your cluster, so make sure that all workers/clients are providing the same configuration.

 ### Testing the web worker